-Kimberly Steger was re-elected president of Mid-Nebraska Community Foundation for its new fiscal year beginning June 1.
-Other officers re-elected by the Community Foundation’s Board of Directors are: J. Patrick Keenan, vice president, and Dan O’Neill, secretary-treasurer.
+J. Patrick Keenan was elected president of Mid-Nebraska Community Foundation for its new fiscal year beginning June 1, 2019.
+Other officers re-elected by the Community Foundation’s Board of Directors are: Dan O'Neill, vice president, and Jane Wilkinson, secretary-treasurer.

-“It’s wonderful how the Community Foundation helps generous people, worthy nonprofits and good projects.”
-Steger said.
-While it continues to grow, the Community Foundation currently administers more than 275 separate charitable and scholarship funds.
+“I'm excited about how the Community Foundation helps generous people, worthy nonprofits and good projects.”
+Keenan said.